 On most modern keyboards, the lower leftmost key on the keyboard is labeled "Ctrl".
 It's like the "Shift" key that makes lower case letters upper case you have to hold it down while you type another character to get it to mean or do anything; it doesn't mean anything by itself.
 When you hold down "Shift" and type a letter, you know what you expect to see; but when you hold down "Ctrl" and press another key, you may or may not see anything and what happens will probably vary depending on what program you're currently talking to.

 Control characters are often used in Unix systems as a very concise way to tell either the shell or some of the Unix utility programs to do something.
 But the shell's response to a control key need have no resemblance to an editor's response to that same control key.
 (Microsoft Windows has a similar concept and calls such keystrokes "keyboard shortcuts"; they too vary from program to program.)
 You have to learn the conventions for each program you use.
-Pico and some other programs make that easy, by the way, since they display an on-screen legend or menu of available control characters for you; the shell, unfortunately, does not.
 Various display/documentation conventions exist for telling you to enter a control character. ^c, C-c, control-c, ctrl-c and <ctrl-c> have all been used in documentation I've seen, for example.
 They all mean the same thing: hold down the control key and then press the c key.

 ^c is an almost universal Unix command to cancel whatever program is currently running useful, for example, if a program of yours has gone into an infinite loop.
-But note that I said "almost " there; not all programs will abort in response to a ^c; pico won't for example.
+But note that I said "almost " there; not all programs will abort in response to a ^c.
 But unless and until you get very advanced and are able to override some built in Unix defaults, all of your programs will indeed abort if you hit ^c, which is a good idea for you to remember for when your program goes into an infinite loop.

 Shell that component of an operating system (OS) that, among other things, handles the command line interface.
 (A window manager and some other stuff is needed for a pretty, windows-based GUI).
 Unix/Linux includes a very sophisticated shell several, in fact.
 When you get more experienced you can select exactly which shell you want to use and join the eternal, impassioned, and totally pointless religious debates about which shell is "better".
 The basics are all the same, however.